auyongtingting/CitiHackoverflow22/README.md

 This code repository contains frontend implementation of Citi Academy and Citi Sandbox.
 The backend repository is linked below.
 The Figma mockup for SimpliCiti has been linked below as well.

+The slides are in the folder labeled Slide_Deck in this repository.

 ## Installation

 Clone the repo and run yarn in the project's root directory.